THE-ANUBHAV/ai-smart-classroom/README.md

 - Teachers monitor engagement during a lecture and quickly see when attention drops.
 - Coordinators compare engagement across classrooms or periods and correlate with temperature/noise conditions.
-- Departments gather evidence for pedagogical changes and infrastructure improvements based on real data.[file:47][web:59]
+- Departments gather evidence for pedagogical changes and infrastructure improvements based on real data.

 ---

 ## 🔒 Privacy & Ethical Considerations

-- No storage of personally identifiable student data, faces, or raw audio—only aggregated sensor readings.[file:47][web:22]
+- No storage of personally identifiable student data, faces, or raw audio—only aggregated sensor readings.
 - Engagement analytics are at classroom level, not per individual.
-- Pilot deployments should be conducted with informed consent from faculty and students and approval from the department.[file:47][web:24]
+- Pilot deployments should be conducted with informed consent from faculty and students and approval from the department.

 ---